carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 questions:
 - "How do I use my package?"
 - "How do I use someone else's package?"
-- "What is the difference between installing and loading?"
+- "What is the difference between installing and attaching?"
 objectives:
-- "Install and load your own packages"
+- "Install and attach your own packages"
 - "Install packages from GitHub"
 - "Install packages from CRAN"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-One of the advantages of packages is that they can be **installed** and **loaded**.
+One of the advantages of packages is that they can be **installed**.
 This allows us to use the functions contained in the package from anywhere.

 There are many ways of accessing a package in order to start using it.